-Having a pair of comfortable and stylish sneaker will go a long way in stretching your wardrobe possibilities on a friend getaway.
+Having a pair of comfortable and stylish sneaker will go a long way in stretching your wardrobe possibilities on a getaway.
 Keds makes classic kicks that are durable and comfortable for all-day wear and walking around new places.

 Instant cameras seem to be popping up everywhere these days, including on road trips.
-This Fujifilm Instamax camera comes with three rolls of film, batteries and a carrying case.
+This Fujifilm Instax camera comes with three rolls of film, batteries and a carrying case.
 The camera has a one-touch selfie mode for the perfect picture with you and your friends at a roadside attraction and has automatic exposure so your pictures always turn out right.

 Safety should always be top of mind when traveling to places you don’t know, and that includes in your car.
 This roadside emergency kit has everything you need to fix a flat tire, a dead car battery and more.
 It also includes a first-aid kit in case of minor bumps and bruises.